If you’re looking to spice up your yoga practice, yoga poses for two people might be something to try.

 Partner yoga is just as the name suggests — a style of yoga in which two people support one another in each pose.
-Some yoga poses for two people include hands-on assistance, while others focus on synchronizing the breath or holding space.
+Some two person yoga poses include hands-on assists, while others focus on synchronizing the breath.

-If your Downward Dog has you feeling uninspired, hitting the mat with a buddy might be just what you need to find your yoga groove.
-Plus, studies show that play in adulthood releases endorphins improves brain functionality, and stimulates creativity.
+If your Downward Dog has you feeling uninspired, hitting the mat with a buddy might be what you need to find your yoga groove.
+Plus, studies show that engaging in play releases endorphins, improves brain functionality, and stimulates creativity.

 Partner yoga requires trust and communication.
-There is a degree of intimacy in any yoga pose for two people; you’ll want to pay attention to your partner and openly express any boundaries or limitations.
+There is a degree of intimacy in couple yoga poses; you’ll want to pay attention to your partner and openly express any boundaries or limitations.
 If you’ve ever wondered how couples do yoga poses, this is it!

 Learning to lean on your partner (quite literally) has far-reaching benefits both on and off the mat.